NUR8550 Professional Studies 1

 |School or Department :||Nursing and Midwifery|

 Examiner: Marie Cleary

-Pre-requisite: Students must be enrolled in one of the following Programs: MNRS or MNRH or PCNP or PDEV or SING
+Pre-requisite: Students must be enrolled in one of the following Programs: MNRS or PCNP or PDEV or SING

 This Masters level course is designed to facilitate synthesis of knowledge from previous studies as the basis for addressing the learning needs of the student, through a learning contract based on an identified area of professional interest to the student.

 This course is based on a negotiated learning contract between students and the course leader.
 The learning contract requires that students draw on their previous learning and identify their current learning needs.
 The students, in consultation with the course leader will agree upon learning objectives, available resources, learning processes and methods of evaluation.

 On successful completion of this course students will be able to:

 - develop a learning contract, which identifies own learning objectives, resources, learning processes and method/s of evaluation